-- 3. Add a definition for "carport" to clarify areas counted towards FAR. - 4.
-Add a design-based FAR bonus to allow an additional 5% of FAR if certain design elements are used in the design and construction of a detached dwelling unit.
+4. Add a definition for "carport" to clarify areas counted towards FAR.

+5. Add a design-based FAR bonus to allow an additional 5% of FAR if certain design elements are used in the design and construction of a detached dwelling unit.

-Lot Coverage Zoning Code Amendments:
+Lot Coverage Zoning Code Amendments

-The existing lot coverage regulations were put in place over 30 years ago.
+The existing lot coverage regulations were put in place over 30 years ago and apply to properties city-wide.
 They were designed to address aesthetic concerns (e.g., to limit development on a lot) and to manage storm water.
-More recently, the Public Works Department has enacted new storm water management regulations, which address the storm water concerns.
+More recently, the Public Works Department has enacted comprehensive storm water management regulations, which address the storm water concerns.